DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 Exhaust all Bleed, Burn, and Sapped status cards from hand.

 ## Blessed Water
-Exhaust all Poison and Hex status cards from hand.
+Exhaust all Hex status cards from hand.

 ## Laudanum
 Heal 2 Stress.